loader

 We work with hardwood, luxury vinyl plank, porcelain, ceramic, and natural stone — on floors, walls, backsplashes, and custom applications.
 Our team cuts 45° mitered edges, works with large format tiles up to 120cm, handles epoxy grout finishing, and has completed custom tile work including hand-built porcelain sinks.
 If it involves tile or flooring in New York City, we've done it — across all five boroughs.

-Why NYC Homeowners Trust Paun Craft With Their Floors & Tile
+Why NYC Homeowners Choose Paun Craft for Flooring & Tile

 01. Subfloor Prep That Prevents Future Problems